microsoft/verisol/INSTALL.md

 Perform the following commands from the root folder:
 <!-- Open the __Sources\SolToBoogie.sln__ file in Visual Studio (2017) and perform __Build Solution__. -->
-- `msbuild corral\boogie\source\boogie.sln` Ignroe the errors, they go away if you build using Visual Studio.
+- `msbuild corral\boogie\source\boogie.sln` Ignroe the errors as they don't affect VeriSol.
+They go away if you (optionally) build using Visual Studio.
 - `msbuild corral\cba.sln`
 - `dotnet build Sources\Soltoboogie.sln`